 In a certain mill lived an old miller who had neither wife nor child, and three apprentices served under him.
-As they had been with him several years, he one day said to them, “I am old, and want to sit in the chimney-corner, go out, and whichsoever of you brings me the best horse home, to him will I give the mill, and in return for it he shall take care of me till my death.”
+As they had been with him several years, he one day said to them, “I am old, and want to sit in the chimney-corner, go out, and whichever obrings me the best horse home, I will give the mill to him, and in return for it he shall take care of me till my death.”

 The third of the boys was, however, the drudge, who was looked on as foolish by the others; they begrudged the mill to him, and afterwards he would not have it.
-Then all three went out together, and when they came to the village, the two said to stupid Hans, “Thou mayst just as well stay here, as long as thou livest thou wilt never get a horse.”
+Then all three went out together, and when they came to the village, the two said to stupid Hans, “You mayst just as well stay here, because as long as you live ypu will never get a horse.”

-Then he got up and clambered out of the cave, went into the forest, and thought, “Here I am quite alone and deserted, how shall I obtain a horse now?”
+Then he got up and climbed out of the cave, went into the forest, and thought, “Here I am quite alone and deserted, how shall I get a horse now?”
 Whilst he was thus walking full of thought, he met a small tabby-cat which said quite kindly, “Hans, where are you going?”

-“I well know your desire,” said the cat.
+“I know what you desire,” said the cat.
 “You wish to have a beautiful horse.
-Come with me, and be my faithful servant for seven years long, and then I will give you one more beautiful than any you have ever seen in your whole life.”
+Come with me, and be my faithful servant for seven years, and then I will give you one more beautiful than any you have ever seen in your whole life.”

 “Well, this is a wonderful cat!” thought Hans, “but I am determined to see if she is telling the truth.”
 So she took him with her into her enchanted castle, where there were nothing but cats who were her servants.
 They leapt nimbly upstairs and downstairs, and were merry and happy.
 In the evening when they sat down to dinner, three of them had to make music.
 One played the bassoon, the other the fiddle, and the third put the trumpet to his lips, and blew out his cheeks as much as he possibly could.
 When they had dined, the table was carried away, and the cat said, “Now, Hans, come and dance with me.”